dhruvmhjn/Twitter_Simulator/README.md

 #To Do
 1) Alive, or not
-2) Tweet pool
+2) Add check for RT
-3) Randomly pick an activity zipf
+3) Percentage of total people to follow
-4) retweet
+4) Scuscriber lists according to ZIPf rank

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**